Anusha-2024/Hostel-Complaint-System/README.md

 ## Project Outcome

 The Hostel Complaint Management System improves transparency, accountability, and operational efficiency in hostel maintenance management.
 By providing a structured workflow for complaint handling, the platform reduces resolution delays, enhances communication between stakeholders, and delivers actionable insights through analytics and reporting.

+  ## 📩 Contact
+- Created by Anusha
+- 📧 Gmail: krianusha09@gmail.com

+---

+## 📄 License
+- This project is licensed under the MIT License.